 The main features of levels and rates of growth of national incomes are well enough known to all of us, but I want to begin with a few numbers, so as to set a quantitative tone and to keep us from getting mired in the wrong kind of details.
-Unless I say otherwise, all figures are from the World Bank's World Development Report of 1983.
+Unless I say otherwise, all figures of 1983.
+Development Reportorld Ware from the World Bank's